aspose-pdf-cloud/Aspose.PDF-Products/pdf/go/links/delete/_index.md

 {{% /blocks/products/pf/agp/text %}}

 1. Upload the PDF document to the Aspose PDF Cloud service
-1. Retrieve the link annotation from the PDF document
+1. Retrieve the link annotation from the PDF document using 'getLink' function
-1. Create a map of arguments for the DeleteLinkAnnotation API call
+1. Create a map with optional settings (like folder in a Cloud storage) for the DeleteLinkAnnotation API call
 1. Call the DeleteLinkAnnotation API to remove the link annotation

 {{% /blocks/products/pf/agp/feature-section-col %}}